nuttytree/ESPHome-Devices/README.md

 ### GPIO Light With Power
 This an enhanced version of the standard [gpio switch](https://esphome.io/components/switch/gpio.html) component that adds an option to include a sensor to report current power usage based on a configured wattage of the device(s) it controls.
 More details on how to use this component are available [here](./components/gpio_switch_with_power/README.md).

+### Pool Controller
+This is component is curently running on a [Shelly 2.5 Double Relay Switch](https://shelly.cloud/products/shelly-25-smart-home-automation-relay/) and is used to control the main pump and the auxiliary pump (that runs a pool cleaner) on my pool.
+Eventually I want to expand this to run on an ESP32 and manage all aspects of my pool (pumps, lights, heat, fill, drain, pH, ORP, etc.).
+More details on how to use this component are available [here](./components/pool_controller/README.md).

 ### TREO LED Pool Light
 This is a custom light component that works with [TREO LED Pool Lights](https://www.srsmith.com/en-us/products/pool-lighting/treo-led-pool-light/) and exposes the different colors as "effects" so thay can be selected from Home Assistant.
 More details on how to use this component are available [here](./components/treo_led_pool_light/README.md).

 ### Tuya Dimmer as Fan
-This a modified version of the [Tuya fan](https://esphome.io/components/fan/tuya.html) component I use with [Feit Dimmers](https://www.amazon.com/gp/product/B07SXDFH38/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) (but it will likely work with other Tuya dimmers) to control bathroom fans and adds several features.
+This a modified version of the [Tuya fan](https://esphome.io/components/fan/tuya.html) component I use with [Feit Dimmers](https://www.feit.com/product/smart-wi-fi-dimmer/) (but it will likely work with other Tuya dimmers) to control bathroom fans and adds several features.
 I created this component because I couldn't find a regular on/off switch with the same look and feel as the Feit dimmers so I decided to use the Feit dimmers but use this component to prevent "dimming" the fan.
 More details on features and how to use this component are available [here](./components/tuya_dimmer_as_fan/README.md).

 ### Tuya Light Plus
 This an enhanced version of the standard [Tuya light](https://esphome.io/components/light/tuya.html) component that adds a bunch of extra features.
-I use this component with [Feit Dimmers](https://www.amazon.com/gp/product/B07SXDFH38/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) but it will likely work with other Tuya dimmers.
+I use this component with [Feit Dimmers](https://www.feit.com/product/smart-wi-fi-dimmer/) but it will likely work with other Tuya dimmers.
 More details on features and how to use this component are available [here](./components/tuya_light_plus/README.md).

 ### ESPSense
 This excellent component is not mine and doesn't live in this repository but most of my devices are using it so I felt it was worthy of a mention here.
 More details are available [here](https://github.com/cbpowell/ESPSense).